The Saatva Classic is a luxurious, well-made mattress. It brings unbelivably soft comfort and pressure relieving support. It's also incredible value.

 Overall comfort and firmness

 I typically fall asleep and wake up on my back, but I'll also spend time on my side and occasionally in some contorted 90-degree angle front position.
 I slept most comfortably on my back and side, though a strict stomach sleeper will likely prefer something firmer.
-Meanwhile, the mattress is not overtly plush, if you're looking for something with a cradled, cloud-like feel.
+Meanwhile, the mattress is not overtly plush, if you're looking for something with a cradled feel.

 Pressure relief and support